pixotech/performance-workshop/deck.md

 ## Web Vitals

-Google created a set of Web Vitals that help us think about (and measure) a unique facet of performance experience.
+Google created a set of Web Vitals that help us think about (and measure) unique facets of performance experience.

 ---

 ## Core Web Vitals

-Core Web Vitals are a subset of these metrics that they have determined are the most meaningful.
+Core Web Vitals are a subset of these metrics they have determined are the most meaningful.

 ![width:1000px](/assets/core-web-vitals.png)